q-shift/backstage-playground/README.md

 **Note**: The <OCP_CLUSTER_DOMAIN> corresponds to the OpenShift domain (example: apps.newqshift.lab.upshift.rdu2.redhat.com, apps.qshift.snowdrop.dev)

-As the Secret's token needed by the backstage kubernetes plugin will be generated post backstage deployment, then you will have to grab the token to update your secret and next rollout the backstage Deployment resource.
+As the Secret's token needed by the backstage kubernetes plugin will be generated post backstage deployment, then you will have to grab the token to update your secret and next to roll out the backstage Deployment resource.

-Verify if backstage is alive using the URL: `https://backstage-<MY_NAMESPACE>.apps.qshift.snowdrop.dev` and start to play with the template `Create Quarkus Application`
+Verify if backstage is alive using the URL: `https://backstage-<MY_NAMESPACE>.<OCP_CLUSTER_DOMAIN>` and start to play with the template `Create Quarkus Application`

-**Warning**: To let argocd to deploy resources in your namespace, it is needed to patch the resource `kind: ArgoCD` to add your namespace using the field: `.spec.sourceNamespaces`.
-When patched, the argocd operator will rollout automatically the argocd server.
+**Warning**: To let ArgoCD to deploy resources in your namespace, it is needed to patch the resource `kind: ArgoCD` to add your namespace using the field: `.spec.sourceNamespaces`.
+When patched, the ArgoCD operator will rollout automatically the ArgoCD server.
 ```bash
 kubectl get argocd/openshift-gitops -n openshift-gitops -o json \
   | jq '.spec.sourceNamespaces += ["<MY_NAMESPACE>"]' | kubectl apply -f -